KaiNet-X/Network/Docs/GeneralClient.md

 # GeneralClient\<MainChannel\> : BaseClient where MainChannel : class, IChannel

 This client is the base class of ObjectClient\<MainChannel\>.
-This class provides the message protocol layer that uses the main connection channel.
+This class implements the message protocol layer using the main connection channel.
 Also, the handshake is implemented by this class.
 This class can be inherrited to create a client that uses any underlying connection protocol provided by the MainChannel.
 For example, this could be adapted to send data via bluetooth or websockets.

 `using Net.Connection.Clients.Generic;`